section-engineering-education/engineering-education/content/articles/testing-java-projects-using-junit-and-mockito-doing-more-with-mockito/index.md

 - How to test for exceptions with Mockito.
 - How to query mock objects for their details.

-Before you get started with learning the concepts, you must read about the example of Hostel management system that we used in our [previous tutorial](/engineering-education/mocking-with-junit-and-mockito-the-why-and-how/).
+Before you get started with learning the concepts, you must read about the example of the Hostel management system that we used in our [previous tutorial](/engineering-education/mocking-with-junit-and-mockito-the-why-and-how/).

 The system under test is for a hostel management system that supports the following actions:
 - Students can register on the system.
-- Students can request for a bed space.
+- Students can request a bed space.
 - Finding all students in a Hostel by providing the name of the Hostel.
 - Find all students in a room by providing the room id.